-Over 50% of people aged 65 and older have a cataract in one or both eyes.
-As the cataract progresses, vision deteriorates, leading to a decreased quality of life.
+Over half of people over 65 have a cataract in one or both of their eyes.

 What Are Cataracts?

 The human eye’s lens is typically transparent, but when an individual has cataracts, the lens becomes cloudy.

 The lens is found behind the iris and pupil, and it focuses light onto the retina located at the back of the eye.
 This is where light is converted into nerve signals, which allows you to see.